Vertex Nomination in Richly Attributed Networks: Simulations and Experiments

-We select 10 vertices at random from block 1 in $G_1$ and from block 1 in $G_2$ to serve as seeded vertices.
-The effects of $\epsilon$ and $\delta$ are as follows.
-Larger values of $\epsilon$ provide more separation between the blocks in the underlying SBM, making it easier to distinguish the vertices of interest from the seeded vertices.
-This is demonstrated in Figure~\ref{fig:varyeps}, where we vary $\epsilon\in(0,0.1,0.2,0.3,0.5)$ with $\delta=1$ held fixed.
-The figure shows, for different choices of number of seed vertices $x$, the gain in precision at $x$ achieved by incorporating the graph topology as compared to a nomination scheme based on features alone.
-Define $r_{fg}(k)$ to be the number of vertices of interest in $G_2$ nominated in the top $k$ by $\VNA$ applied to $(G_1,\bx,G_2,\by)$, and define $r_{f}(k)$ to be the number of vertices of interest in $G_2$ nominated in the top $k$ by $\VNA$ applied to $(\bx,\by)$, that is, step (iv) of the algorithm above applied only to the vertex features.
-Figure~\ref{fig:varyeps} plots $r_{fg}(k)-r_f(k)$ for $k\in(1,10,20,30,40)$.
-Note that we do not consider seeded vertices in our rank list, so the maximum value achievable by $r_{fg}$ or $r_f$ is 40.
-Results are averaged over 100 Monte Carlo replicates of the experiment, with error bars indicating $2$ standard errors of the mean.
+We note that we do not consider seeded vertices in our ranked list, so the maximum value achievable by either $\rGF$ or $\rF$ is 40.

+Figure~\ref{fig:varyeps} plots $\rGF(k)-\rF(k)$ for $k\in(1,10,20,30,40)$.
+Results are averaged over 100 Monte Carlo replicates of the experiment, with error bars indicating two standard errors of the mean.
 Examining the figure, we see the expected phenomenon: as $\epsilon$ increases, the gain in VN precision from incorporating the network increases.
 For small values of $\epsilon$, the graphs are detrimental to performance when compared to using features alone, since the structure of $\Lambda_1$ and $\Lambda_2$ are such that it is difficulty to distinguish the communities from one another (and to distinguish the interesting community from the rest of the network).
-As $\epsilon$ increases, the community structure in networks $G_1$ and $G_2$ becomes easier to detect, and incorporating network structure into the vertex nomination procedure becomes beneficial to performance as compared to a procedure using only vertex features.
+As $\epsilon$ increases, the community structure in networks $G_1$ and $G_2$ becomes easier to detect, and incorporating network structure into the VN procedure becomes beneficial to performance as compared to a procedure using only vertex features.